Ruth Lewis Clarke MA Cantab, Dipl. Psych, Advanced Dipl. Psych.

 Training, qualifications & experience

 I am registered and accredited as a psychotherapist with the UKCP (United Kingdom Council for Psychotherapy).
-I trained at the Centre for Counselling and Psychotherapy Education (CCPE) in London.
-The five year postgraduate diploma programme is accredited by the British Association for Counselling & Psychotherapy (BACP).
+I trained at the Centre for Counselling and Psychotherapy Education (CCPE) in London from 2011-2014.
+The four year postgraduate diploma programme is accredited by the British Association for Counselling & Psychotherapy (BACP).
+In 2020 I completed an Advanced Diploma in Transpersonal Psychotherapy allowing me to deepen my work in the spiritual perspective of psychotherapy.

-I now work in private practice in central London and Wimbledon.
-As part of my training, I worked at Kingston Women's Centre.
+My experience includes working at Kingston Women's Centre.
 I also worked at Living Well, offering psychotherapy to people with HIV.
-I undertook a psychiatric observational placement at The Maudsley Hospital, which gave me an insight into the mental health system, and have completed training in DSM-5 disorders.
+During my training I undertook a psychiatric observational placement at The Maudsley Hospital, which gave me an insight into the mental health system, and have completed training in DSM-5 disorders.
 I am particularly interested in relationship problems and facilitate a weekend course entitled: "Blueprints to Relationship".
 Who we are is one side of the coin, how we relate to one another is the other side of the coin.

 Before training as a psychotherapist, I worked in marketing, media and PR.
 In France I worked in an international business school, and in London for a global executive search firm, as well as working for international news organisations.
 I spent seven years living in Indianapolis, USA.
 With my background in business, as well as juggling the needs of family life, I bring an understanding of what it is like to try to balance two such different worlds.